krorten/suprnova/README.md

 # Suprnova
-Laravel wrapper for Nanopool API
+Laravel wrapper for Suprnova API

 **Nanopool** is a Suprnova api wrapper for Laravel 5.5